Nordstjernan as an owner

 Nordstjernan’s largest owner is the Axel and Margaret Ax:son Johnson Foundation for Public Benefit, which allows the value created in Nordstjernan to benefit society as a whole.
 Since 1999, the foundation has elected to support the liberal arts and social sciences.

 The success of Nordstjernan’s business model is reflected in the company’s value growth.
-Between 1999 and 2018, Nordstjernan’s net asset value grew from just under SEK 3 billion to SEK 30 billion, corresponding to an average annual increase of 14 percent (including reversed dividends).
-This can be compared with the total return for the Stockholm Stock Exchange, which was 8 percent annually during the same period.
+Between 1999 and 2020, Nordstjernan’s net asset value grew from SEK 3 billion to SEK 35 billion, corresponding to an average annual increase of 13,4 percent (including reversed dividends).
+This can be compared with the total return for the Stockholm Stock Exchange, which was 8,8 percent annually during the same period.

 Nordstjernan is usually the largest owner in its companies but not necessarily the majority owner.
 We welcome shared ownership with other parties, from entrepreneurs and founding families to institutions and other investors.
 We have positive experience of what can be accomplished by establishing a joint agenda for a company and working together to achieve goals.